vecto-ai/vecto/docs/source/tutorial/metadata.rst

 The vocab metadata
 ~~~~~~~~~~~~~~~~~~

-The vocab files are basically lists of the vocabulary of word embeddings.
+There are two types of vocab files in Vecto.
+One is basically lists of the vocabulary of word embeddings.
 Sometimes they are stored separately from the numerical data as plain-text, one-word-per-line files (e.g. when the numerical data itself is stored in .npy format).
 Vecto expects such files to have a ".vocab" extension.

+The other type of vocab is a tab-separated file structured as [WORD FREQUENCY].

 The vocab files can have associated metadata as follows.